Miguel José de Azanza, 1st Duke of Santa Fe: Origins and military career

 Azanza was born in Navarre.
 He studied in Sigüenza and Pamplona.
-He arrived in the New World at the age of 17, in the company of his uncle José Martín de Alegría, administrator of the royal treasury in Veracruz.
+At 17, he arrived in the New World, in the company of his uncle José Martín de Alegría, administrator of the royal treasury in Veracruz.
 He became secretary to the royal visitador (inspector), José de Gálvez, and with him he traveled throughout New Spain, learning much about its problems.
-Apparently Gálvez had him arrested in Sonora for divulging his (Gálvez's) whereabouts.
+Apparently, Gálvez had him arrested in Sonora for divulging his (Gálvez's) whereabouts.
 Nevertheless, Gálvez entrusted Azanza with various important missions.

-In 1771 he became a cadet in the Lombardy infantry regiment in Spain.
-In 1774 he was in Havana as secretary of the Marquess of la Torre, captain general of Cuba.
+In 1771, he became a cadet in the Lombardy infantry regiment in Spain.
+In 1774, he was in Havana as secretary of the Marquess of la Torre, captain general of Cuba.
 Together with Torre, he took part in the siege of Gibraltar (1781).

 Diplomatic and political career

-He left the military to take up a diplomatic career.
-Between 1784 and 1786 he was secretary of the Spanish embassy in Saint Petersburg and chargé d'affaires in Berlin.
-In 1788 he was corregidor of Salamanca, and the following year intendant of the army in Valencia.
+He left the military to pursue a diplomatic career.
+Between 1784 and 1786, he was secretary of the Spanish embassy in Saint Petersburg and chargé d'affaires in Berlin.
+In 1788, he was corregidor of Salamanca and intendant of the army in Valencia the following year.

-In 1793 he was Spanish minister of war under Prime Minister Manuel de Godoy.
-He served for three years, during war with France.
+In 1793, he was the Spanish minister of war under Prime Minister Manuel de Godoy.
+He served for three years during the war with France.